Obiasong/Laravel-APIs-to-do-list/README.md

 ```

 ```
-You can access the app (localhos:8000)
-You will be greeted with the default laravel welcome page.
+You can access the app via localhos:8000 or any port specified when running serve command You will be greeted with the default laravel welcome page.
 Run php artisan route:list to see all the routes (add "--path=api" flag to see just api/ routes).
 ```
 ## Notice
-Errors are checked at each level and the code includes 100% test coverage of the controllers
+Errors are checked at each level and the code includes 100% test coverage of the controllers.<br/>
 No security is implemented on this,  Laravel Sanctum can be easily integrated for the API Authentication and Token management.
 I will be adding that soon